omarreis/ISAPIGate/README.md

 *ISAPIGate* is an old ISAPI application, from 2002, but is still useful.
 Originally it was ported from a C sample, hence the C style.
 It was writen before VCL's ISAPI.

+## ISAPIGate uses
+* Route secure https requests to http-only web servers.
+* Run web applications on separate web servers while using the same IIS server as portal ( and sharing the SSL certificate )

+More and more, secure https protocol is preferred over plaintext http for downloads.
+This is for security reasons.
+In some near future, mobile operating systems will only allow downloads using HTTPS.

 The remote server is selected according to a numeric ID in the query string.